NEWARK – Samantha Gillespie struggled with depression. Her home life wasn’t the best, she said.

 “I’m so much happier now that I have supporters,” she said.

 Samantha said many of her friends have struggled with depression, too.
 They aren’t alone.
 Data from depression screenings of Newark High School ninth-graders this school year flagged 24 percent of 331 screened students for depression.
 And 30 students answered yes to questions about suicide.
+This just shows how crucial it is to screen teenagers for depression and look out for the ones that need depression treatment.

 Teen mental health was among one of many concerns identified in the recent United Way of Licking County’s Community Blueprint.
 The 46-page document, a culmination of a two-year study by a number of collaborating agencies, includes surveys from residents, service providers and agency beneficiaries.
 Most of the times patients suffering from depression ends with other conditions consequence of it, like obesity, the use of resurge supplement in a daily basis is one of the best ways to treat it.